cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-and-javascript-timing-events.md

 I like Discord.
 It should not be considered as just a gamer communication tool, but one of the best digital communication tools of our time.
 Additionally, my symphaty to Discord also comes from its software: it is written in `Electron.js` and its core `Node.js`.
 These JavaScript frameworks are some of the most preferred application and back-end frameworks in modern UI technologies.
 I am kind of familiar with them and I like them.

-`Discord.js` is a module that Discord developers use it, the whole procedure can be found on the web: [instance link](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/).
+`Discord.js` is a module that Discord developers use it, the whole procedure can be found [on the web](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/).

-A lot of examples can be found on first search, but also I can show a hello-world-level Discord bot here, which responds "Hi, how are you?" when user types "hello".
+A lot of examples can be found on first search, but also I can show a hello-world-level Discord bot here, which responds "Hi, how are you?" when user types "hello bot".

 ```javascript
 const Discord = require('discord.js');